Requirements for the Bachelor of Arts with a Major in English

 2

-Student may choose one of the above courses not taken in Area C
+Student may choose one of the above courses not taken in the Humanities area.

 3

-3 hours will count in Area C if student begins foreign language classwork at the 1001 level.
+3 hours will count in the Humanities area if student begins foreign language classwork at the 1001 level.

 Literature and Creative Writing Track